dennisstevanus/cz4045-Assignment2/question_1/README.md

 To run:
 1. Install pytorch and numpy.
 For Windows, [numpy version cannot be 1.19.4](https://github.com/numpy/numpy/issues/17726)
+2. Change working directory to this folder (question_1)
-2. Run command as noted in this README.md
+3. Run command as noted in this README.md

 See below for more options and details.
 Below is the original project's README
 # Word-level language modeling RNN